jbrepogmailcom/listen-show-scrobble-setlamps/README.md

 # listen-show-scrobble
-Python script that listens by microphone what you play, obtains track details from Shazam, displays fullscreen album art, scrobbles to last.fm and sets color of lamps connected to Home Assistant
+Python script that listens by microphone what you play, obtains track details from Shazam, displays fullscreen album art, scrobbles to last.fm and sets color of lamps connected to Home Assistant.
 <br>HTML page is optimized only for 1920x1080 resolution.
 If you want to use it on other display then change songhtml1.html

 <h1>Installation:</h1>